 Example 2: Increase Website Traffic by 25% by December 2023

-Your website plays a huge role in your overall conversion rates and helps to solidify your company in the marketplace.
-By increasing your traffic, your sales will most likely increase as long as your sales conversion rate remains as consistent as possible.
+Your website plays a massive role in your overall conversion rates and helps to solidify your company in the marketplace.
+By increasing your traffic, your sales will increase as long as your conversion rate remains as consistent as possible.

 - Measurable: Increase the annual visitor total from 100,000 to 125,000.

 - Achievable: The inbound marketing team has refined its social media and content creation strategies.
-If necessary, we can hire more experts to increase visibility and drive traffic.
+We can hire more experts to increase visibility and drive traffic if necessary.